regeirk/pycwt/README.md

-There is an errata page at the wavelet website maintaned at the Program in Atmospheric and Oceanic Sciences, University of Colorado, Boulder, Colorado, wich is accessible throught the link
+There is an errata page at the wavelet website maintaned at the Program in Atmospheric and Oceanic Sciences, University of Colorado, Boulder, Colorado, which is accessible throught the link
 <http://paos.colorado.edu/research/wavelets/errata.html>

 > ## A Practical Guide to Wavelet Analysis
 > **Christopher Torrence and Gilbert P. Compo**
+>
+> _Program in Atmospheric and Oceanic Sciences, University of Colorado,
+> Boulder, Colorado_
 >
 >
 > ### Errata
 >
 > - Figure 3: N/(2 sigma^2) should just be N/sigma^2.